monsieurgustav/UE-OSC/README.md

-UE4-OSC
+UE-OSC
 =======

-OSC plugin for Unreal Engine 4 to send and receive OSC messages with blueprints!
+OSC plugin for Unreal Engine 4 and Unreal Engine 5 to send and receive OSC messages with blueprints!

 It uses oscpack, a C++ library for packing/unpacking OSC messages, by Ross Bencina. http://www.rossbencina.com/code/oscpack